 Column Description Global Id Unique global clock net ID Source Id ID of the clock generating primitive connected to the clock buffer Driver Type/Pin Primitive pin connected to the clock net Constraint User physical constraint with highest precedence applied to the clock buffer.
-Priority rule is as follows: 1.
-LOC 2.
+Priority rule is as follows: 2.
 CLOCK_REGION 3.
 PBLOCK Does not apply to 7 series.
 Site Clock buffer location set by the user or by the Vivado implementation tools.
+Clock Region Device clock region where the buffer is located.
+Does not apply to 7 series.
+Root Clock region where the clock net CLOCK_ROOT is located.
+Does not apply to 7 series.
+Clock Delay Group Name of the group of clock nets specified by the user to force routing matching by the Vivado® implementation tools.
+Does not apply to 7 series.
+Load Clock Region Number of clock regions where clock net loads are located.
+Clock Loads Number of clock pin loads.
+Non-Clock Loads Number of non-clock pin loads, such as FDCE/CE pins for example.
+Clock Period Period in ns of the timing clock which propagates on the clock net.
+If several clocks propagate on the same clock net, the smallest clock period is reported.